graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

   gradient accumulation optimizer should be used in combination with pipelining.

 You can also find a practical example of this in the Graphcore tutorials repository:
-:tutorials-repo:`Using pipelining for a simple model in TensorFlow <feature_examples/tensorflow/pipelining>`.
+:tutorials-repo-tf1:`Using pipelining for a simple model in TensorFlow <feature_examples/tensorflow/pipelining>`.

 Accumulation data type
 ______________________